TaekAndBrendan/iVPSV/README.md

 ## License

-ivpsv is provided under the MIT license and is based on other open-source software, Python packages and JavaScript library:
+**iVPSV** is provided under the MIT license and is based on other open-source software, Python packages and JavaScript library:

 [PyQt5](https://pypi.org/project/PyQt5/) for a Python binding of the cross-platform GUI toolkit Qt